moorepants/eme185/content/pages/technicalresources.rst

 Electrical
 ----------------
-- `Digikey` - Electronic parts
+- `Digikey`_- Electronic parts
-- `All About Circuits`- Great resource for general information on building electric circuits
+- `All About Circuits`_ Great resource for general information on building electric circuits
-- `DC Motor Selection guide` - How to approach the problem of selecting DC motors
+- `DC Motor Selection guide`_- How to approach the problem of selecting DC motors
-- `Small DC motors` - Selecting small DC motors
+- `Small DC motors`_- Selecting small DC motors
-- `Battery University`
+- `Battery University`_

 .. _Digikey:http://www.digikey.com/
 .. _All About Circuits:https://www.allaboutcircuits.com/